Posts

 Image

-When the subject of the Second Coming is raised, quite naturally, the question of what “sign” or “signs” will precede it is asked, and invariably, wars, earthquakes, tsunamis, famines, and similar catastrophes are proposed as harbingers of that day.
-Yet Jesus himself gave us the definitive answer to this question, namely, the completion of the mission of the Church to proclaim his salvation and lordship to all nations.
+According to Jesus, the End will not come until the Gospel of the Kingdom of God has been proclaimed to all nations – Matthew 24:14.
+When the subject of the Second Coming is raised, the question of what sign will precede it is asked.
+Invariably, wars, earthquakes, tsunamis, famines, and similar catastrophes are offered as harbingers of that final day.
+Yet Jesus gave the definitive answer to this question - the completion of the Church’s mission to proclaim his salvation and lordship to all nations.

 His Witnesses